LICENSED, INSURED & BONDED

 Since hot air rises, ceiling fans in reverse mode redistribute warmth throughout the room, allowing you to feel comfortable at lower thermostat settings.
 This strategy works particularly well in rooms with high or vaulted ceilings.

-Estimated savings: 3-5% ($52-87/year)
+Estimated savings: 3-5% on heating costs

 3. Open Curtains on Sunny Days